-I don’t know what happened, you know, afterwards.
+I don’t know what happened, you know, afterward.
 I’m sure some gear got messed up.
 But the coolest thing that happened was Iggy Pop’s performance.
 That was the best thing that I ever saw.
 You know, his whole band… And his gear got fucked up; the PA was fucked up.
 He went out there – acoustic guitar player and himself singing those songs.
 That was true musicianship.
 It says a lot about the artist.
 You know, there are a lot of bands these days that would be prima donnas and wouldn’t do anything like that.
-And I think at any possible opportunity to give the public their show; I think should be done by every musician.
+And I think of any possible opportunity to give the public their show; I think I should be done by every musician.

 Oh, from the stage?